Are There Benchmarks?

-I cannot begin to tell you how many times I have been asked about what type of results can be expected when executing a simple telemarketing campaign.
+I cannot begin to tell you how many times I have been asked about what type of results can be expected when executing a simple telemarketing campaign and wished there were telemarketing benchmarks somewhere.
 Given our business is creating platforms that enable customers to execute these type campaigns, I completely expect the questions.
 In every case however, the only response I am professionally and accurately able to provide is “…it depends…”

 So rather than continuing with a completely un-scientific and un-helpful response, I thought I would post the results of a recent telemarketing effort we executed internally.
-Please feel free to use it as a benchmark or reference to compare your results.
+Please feel free to use it as telemarketing benchmarks or reference to compare your results.

 To frame the effort, this campaign was directed at 1,000 contacts from a list we obtained from an association which we are a member.
 In terms of data quality standards, it would be considered a much higher quality list than what you might get from list providers like Alesco Data, Zoom Info, Info USA.
 I am guessing the “Bad Number” and “Not at the Company” results would be much higher with a less qualified list.
 Of course that is another very un-scientific opinion.